 Application of Applicable Water Quality Objectives – When the most salinity sensitive beneficial use is AGR or MUN, the Central Valley Water Board will apply the associated narrative and range in numeric objectives as indicated below.
 When the applicable water quality objective for setting Permit Limitations is a site-specific numeric water quality objective, the Board shall apply that numeric objective.
 The values recommended below apply only for the conservative approach and are limited to use under Phase 1.

 AGR Beneficial Use Protection – When it applies the narrative water quality objective, the Central Valley Water Board shall use a conservative, numeric value for electrical conductivity (EC) to protect the AGR beneficial use.
-During Phase I of the Salt Control Program, the numeric value of 700 µS/cm EC (as a monthly average) shall be considered to be a conservative value that is protective of the AGR beneficial use.
+During Phase I of the Salt Control Program, the numeric value of 700 microsiemens per centimeter (µS/cm) EC (as a monthly average) shall be considered to be a conservative value that is protective of the AGR beneficial use.
 This value is for use only as indicated here for the Conservative Permitting Approach and shall not be considered a water quality objective.
-For discharges where a site-specific numeric value has been developed and/or previously applied to the discharge for the protection of the AGR beneficial use, the Board shall continue to apply that value, as appropriate.
+For discharges where a site-specific numeric objective has been developed and adopted into the Basin Plan for the protection of the AGR beneficial use, the Board shall continue to apply that objective, as appropriate.

-MUN Beneficial Use – When it applies a Secondary Maximum Contaminant Level (SMCL) for protection of a MUN beneficial use, the Central Valley Water Board shall use the recommended SMCL of 900 µS/cm EC (as an annual average)
+MUN Beneficial Use – When it applies a Secondary Maximum Contaminant Level (SMCL) for protection of a MUN beneficial use, the Central Valley Water Board shall use the recommended SMCL of 900 µS/cm EC (as an annual average).
+For discharges where a site-specific numeric objective has been developed and adopted into the Basin Plan for the protection of the AGR beneficial use, the Board shall continue to apply that objective, as appropriate.

 Consideration of Degradation to High Quality Waters – Before authorizing degradation to high quality waters, and consistent with the state and federal antidegradation policies as applicable, the Central Valley Water Board must consider, among other things, if allowing the degradation is to the maximum benefit to the people of the state.
 Under the Phase I Conservative Permitting Approach, the Board must specifically find that allowing this permittee to degrade a high-quality water better serves the people of the state rather than their participation in the P&O study for Phase I of the Salt Control Program.

-Allocation of Assimilative Capacity – For both surface and groundwater discharges, the Central Valley Water Board will limit new or expanded allocations of salinity related assimilative capacity.
+Allocation of Assimilative Capacity – For both surface water and groundwater discharges, the Central Valley Water Board will limit new or expanded allocations of salinity related assimilative capacity.
 If a permittee has previously received an allocation of assimilative capacity, and the allocation was granted with the support of an antidegradation study or analysis, then the Board may consider continuing the previously approved allocation of assimilative capacity.

 Salinity Exception - Permittees operating under the Phase I Conservative Salinity Permitting Approach do not meet eligibility requirements for a salinity exception.